Skip to content

 Small Estate Threshold

 Estates valued under $10,000 may qualify for simplified probate or a small estate affidavit.
 Estates with no real property and under $10,000 may use no-administration process.
+Read our full probate guide for step-by-step instructions on navigating the process.

 Probate Court